Cactus Pincushion (Mammillaria elongata): Care and Benefits

 * Symptom: Localized skin redness, itching, or a rash appearing after direct contact. * Cause: Though rare, some individuals may have a mild allergic reaction to the plant's sap or spines. * Solution: Avoid direct skin contact.
 If a reaction occurs, wash the affected area thoroughly with soap and water.
 Antihistamine creams can help with itching.
 Seek medical advice if symptoms persist or worsen.

-Propagation & Repotting
+05Propagating & Repotting Cactus Pincushion

 Propagating and repotting Mammillaria elongata are straightforward tasks that allow you to expand your collection or refresh an overgrown plant.